pratiktri/server_init_harden/README.md

 * Private Key
 * Passphrase for the Key

  These 3 will be diplayed on screen at the end of the script.
 Copy them and __keep them safe.
-Without these won't be able to access the server.__
+Without these you won't be able to access the server.__

 We use OpenSSH keyformat and ed25519 algorithm to generate ours.
 You can read the reason for that [here](https://security.stackexchange.com/questions/143442/what-are-ssh-keygen-best-practices#answer-144044) and [here](https://stribika.github.io/2015/01/04/secure-secure-shell.html).
 For additional security the key is secured by a passphrase.
 This passphrase is randomly generated.
 Passphrase are 15 character long and are alphanumeric.
 Algorithm used for user's password and SSH Private Key's passphrase are the same.